Trailer For ‘Stranger Things’ Season 2 Kicks Off Panel At SDCC 2017 – Experience The 80s Awesome Upside-Down

 You can’t help but enjoy and get chills when Vincent’s Price voiceover from Michael Jackson’s “Thriller” starts echoing over the new footage.

-The excitement of those at San Diego Comic-Con 2017 could not be contained when the trailer for Season 2 of Stranger Things appeared before their eyes, but why should it be?
-There is so much more of the ’80s coming with Stephen King, Michael Jackson, John Carpenter, video games, and the fantastic Eleven, who appears ready for a comeback, all ready to hit the small screen courtesy of Netflix.
+The excitement of those at the San Diego Comic-Con 2017 could not be contained when the trailer for season 2 of Stranger Things appeared before their eyes, but why should it be?
+There is so much more of the 80s to come forth with Stephen King, Michael Jackson, John Carpenter, video games, and the fantastic Eleven who appears ready for a comeback.
 Unfortunately, we have to wait until a few days before Halloween, but that isn’t too far away.

 [Featured Image by Netflix]